nselvakumar25/cse15l-lab-reports/Lab Report 3.md

 documented the presence of alcohol among patients admitted to studies have demonstrated that even blood alcohol concentration
 ```
-What it's doing and why it's useful: This command stop searching for the phrase "alcohol" within the Session3-PDF.txt file once it has printed out 3 instances of "alcohol" as specified in the command.
+What it's doing and why it's useful: This command stops searching for the phrase "alcohol" within the Session3-PDF.txt file once it has printed out 3 instances of "alcohol" as specified in the command.
 This can be useful when users only want to look for a few instances of a phrase instead of every instance.
 example 2:
 ```
 (base) Nishithas-MacBook-Air:Alcohol_Problems nishi$ grep -m 3 treatment Session4-PDF.txt